Our Jersey Girls!

 When you buy a cow from an ad in the newspaper you really don’t know what you are getting.
 It is a bit like buying a used car.

 In January 2012 we were blessed with a beautiful calf from our old cow Belle.
 Coco was the first heifer to be born on our farm, after having a few bull calves.
-She is a purebred Jersey, all grown up now.
-We have a special relationship with her, and what is really important is that we know how old she is and that she has had good nutrition since birth.
+She was a purebred Jersey, and provided calves and milk until 2022 when unfortunately, she had to go to the butcher.
+We had a special relationship with her, and what was really important is that we knew how old she was and that she had received good nutrition since birth.
+If you buy a “used cow” like a used car you need to beware as sellers often do not tell the truth.

 In our rural county, many people over 60 yrs old, and a few who are younger, tell me how they grew up with a family cow, or went up the road to get milk from their grandparents or the local dairy farm.

-We cannot sell the milk, as it is against the law in Virginia, but I am happy to say that our representative Del.
-Matt Fariss, in the Virginia General Assembly House of Delegates, co sponsored a bill in 2016 that would have allowed sales of raw milk from up to 3 cows, which was how it used to be till around 60 years ago.
+Fresh unpasteurized milk cannot be sold as it is against the law in Virginia.
+Former Del.
+Matt Fariss co sponsored a bill in the 2016 Virginia General Assembly that would have allowed sales of raw milk from up to 3 cows, which was how it used to be till around 60 years ago.
 The bill failed due to massive opposition from the Virginia Farm Bureau, VDACS, Virginia Dairymens Association, VDH and others.